O'Connor Hospital: History

 The sanitarium was especially equipped for the care of surgical cases.
-The operating rooms were as complete and up-to-date in arrangement and equipment was it is possible to make them at the time and the rooms were sunny and well lit.
+The operating rooms were as complete and up-to-date in arrangement and equipment as it was possible to make them at the time, and the rooms were sunny and well lit.
 Owing to the favorable location of the Institution, the ideal climate, and extensive grounds, its facilities for the best treatment were thought to be ideal for the patients; two large wards for male and female patients were maintained and a smaller ward was available for chronic cases.
 In addition to these there was also a children's ward with special attention being paid to their needs.

 Extensive improvements were made in the obstetrical division of the hospital.
 In addition to the private rooms, a newly remodeled and equipped ward has been arranged.
 Adjoining this is the delivery room with interior finish, furnishings, and equipment planned to provide every convenience for the physician and safeguard for the patient.
 The nursery, with its row of basket-beds, open grate fireplace and sanitary tubs, is ideally arranged.

 The department of electro-therapeutics and radiography has been fully developed and equipped with costly paraphernalia and will prove of the utmost value in facilitating the diagnosis and treatment of various diseases and injuries.
 The equipment is of the very highest standard and latest design.
 The X-ray department has been enlarged and transferred to a suite of rooms in the surgical annex, where its convenience will be greatly increased.

 Special apparatus consisting of a Kelly-Koett eye localizer for foreign bodies, a bullet, or foreign body localizes, a Roentgen stereoscope, and numerous minor accessories, all tend to enhance the value of this department.
 The electro-therapeutic room has a complete set of equipment for the use of electricity as a medicinal agent.
 An elaborate Wappler cabinet furnishes all varieties of the electric current.
 A pneumo massage apparatus is included.
 Special diagnostic instruments, electrically illuminated, of the latest approved models, facilitate the diagnosis of the diseases of all accessible organs and tissues.
 A large Victor eye magnet for the extraction of foreign bodies has also been installed.